 A darkness has descended upon Germany, and Sophia fears Diedrich has embraced Nazism and Hitler’s lies, which run counter to her strong Christian beliefs.
 Diedrich has changed since the death of his family, becoming cold, mean, and threatening toward Sophia.
 She finds herself torn between showing him love and standing her ground, especially when it comes to her friend, Adrian.
 Diedrich wants Sophia to sever ties with him, but the more time she spends with Adrian, the more she likes him.

 Not only is Sophia torn between the two men in her life, but she also must contend with a nosy neighbor, a peeping Tom, and an encounter with the Gestapo that makes her finally understand the danger of the lie she has been living.
 Sophia has to think long and hard about what she believes and whether she is willing to stand up for those beliefs in a country where freedoms are being taken away.
 As an American, even one posing as a German, Sophia is an outsider, not quite understanding how and why Hitler came to power and how everyday life has changed as a result.

 Sophia’s War: Stalemate was my favorite book in the series so far, mainly because the action picked up and Sophia finally started to see the truth about the country that is her new home.
 Although the series is progressing somewhat slowly, Baumgartner is thorough when it comes to character development.
 Readers really get to know Sophia, whose sheltered upbringing means her life in Germany (during a war, no less) and her feelings for Adrian are opening her eyes.
 Sophia is firm in her beliefs, but I’m curious to see what kind of soul-searching is in store for her as things go from bad to worse.
 Baumgartner has created strong, believable characters, and I can’t wait for the next installment.

-Disclosure: I received The Theory of Opposites from Get Red PR for review.
+Disclosure: I received Sophia’s War: Stalemate from the author for review.